gradle/gradle/design-docs/play-support.md

     - Remove A, outputs for A are removed
 - Can include both Java and Scala sources in lib: no cross-compilation

-### Story: Developer configures Scala and Java sources for Play application
+### Story: Developer configures Scala sources and Jvm resources for Play application

-Extend the Play support to allow full control over compilation of Scala and Java sources.
+Extend the Play support to full model Scala sources and Jvm resources.

-- Apply ScalaLanguagePlugin and JavaLanguagePlugin
-    - _not_ ScalaBasePlugin or JavaBasePlugin
-- Sources have no dependencies other than Scala and Play.
+- A default ScalaLanguageSourceSet 'scala' will include java and scala source files in `app/controllers` and `app/models`.
+- A default JvmResourceSet 'resources' will include files in `public` and `conf`
+- Files can be included/excluded in the default source sets
+- Additional source sets can be configured
+- All source sets are listed in the component report for a play application
-- All Scala and Java sources in a Play application are joint-compiled
+- All Scala source sets in a Play application are joint-compiled

     plugins {